anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 - Cloud Providers - are the parties providing the cloud services.
 These services could be any XaaS service.
 It could be that a CSP has an agreement with a SaaS Cloud, which in turn uses an IaaS Cloud Provider to deliver their service.

 The set of high level interactions cover:
-- Manage Account - covering Account, Users, Billing
+- Manage Account - covering Account, Users, Subscription, Billing
 - Manage Connectivity - Public or Private Network, VPN Configuration, CSP Edge / Cloud Connection Configuration, Connection Security Profile
 - Manage Resource - Resource Pool Management, VM / VNF Management (CPU, Memory, Storage, Network), Image Repository Management, Storage Management, VNF / CNF LCM, Monitor Resources
 - Manage App/VNF - Image / Container / Registry Management, Deploy/Configure/Scale/Start/Stop App/VNF, Monitor App/VNFs